Index

 Source: NHS England and Office for National Statistics

-There has been some year-on-year variability in the premature mortality rate from cancer among Hull residents who had severe mental ill health, but the mortality rate has consistently been higher than England throughout the entire period 2015-17 to 2022-22.
+There has been some year-on-year variability in the premature mortality rate from cancer among Hull residents who had severe mental ill health, but the mortality rate has consistently been higher than England throughout the entire period 2015-17 to 2021-23, and has increased in Hull over the last three years.
+Whilst there has been a very small increase in England over the last three years (from 20.3 to 20.5 deaths per 100,000 population) the increase in Hull has been greater (increasing from 31.5 to 38.8 per 100,000 population).

-There were 195 Hull residents who died prematurely from cancer who had contact with secondary mental health services in the five years preceding death whose deaths were registered during the three years 2020 to 2022.
+There were 200 Hull residents who died prematurely from cancer who had contact with secondary mental health services in the five years preceding death whose deaths were registered during the three years 2021 to 2023.
+There were 1,037 premature cancer disease deaths in total (most would have been among those aged 18-74 years) so just under one-fifth had been in contact with secondary mental health services in the five years prior to death.

 Compared with benchmark